U.S. Congress inches closer to Trump veto override as Republican tensions grow

 WASHINGTON, Dec 30 (Reuters) - The U.S. Senate was due on Wednesday to hold a procedural vote that could pave the way for Congress to override President Donald Trump's veto of a key defense bill, as tension between the outgoing Republican president and party leaders grows.

-Trump on Tuesday ramped-up pressure on his fellow Republicans to support his decision to veto the bill because it does not repeal certain legal protections for tech giants, and to back $2,000 one-time stimulus checks for struggling Americans.
+Trump has ramped up pressure on his fellow Republicans to support his decision to veto the bill because it does not repeal certain unrelated legal protections for tech giants, and to back $2,000 onetime stimulus checks for struggling Americans.

-The president attacked Republican leaders on Twitter as "pathetic," and warned that the party had a "death wish" if it did not back the bigger payments.
+That message came a day after the president attacked Republican leaders as "pathetic," and warned that the party had a "death wish" if it did not back the bigger payments.
 He also called again for scrapping social media company legal protections.

-Senate Majority Leader Mitch McConnell, however, blocked a quick vote on the checks, and urged lawmakers to override Trump's veto.
+Senate Majority Leader Mitch McConnell blocked a quick vote on the checks and urged lawmakers to override Trump's veto of the defense bill.
 If successful, the veto override would be the first such congressional rebuke of Trump.

 The House of Representatives overturned his veto on Monday, and the Senate is expected to hold a procedural vote on Wednesday evening.
 Final passage of the override could come later in the week or over the weekend.

+The Senate, however, has little time to act, with the new Congress set to be seated on Sunday.

-Since most Democrats do not support the second two measures, the maneuver looks set to kill off all three.
+And since most Democrats do not support the second two measures, the maneuver looks set to kill off prospects for all three.

+The Democratic-led House passed a stand-alone bill for $2,000 checks on Monday.
+A growing number of Republican senators support the payments, including David Perdue and Kelly Loeffler, who are running in next week's Georgia runoff elections that will determine which party controls the Senate under Democratic President-elect Joe Biden's incoming administration.

+Any attempt by the Senate to deviate from Monday's stand-alone payment measure would require the House to pass new legislation, an unlikely scenario given Democratic opposition and the tight timeline.

 Congressional Republicans have largely stuck with Trump through four turbulent years, but the president is angry that they have not fully backed his claims of election fraud.

-The cracks in Trump's relationship with Republican party leaders come as the Senate wraps up its last working days of the year, and three weeks before Trump hands power to Democratic President-elect Joe Biden.
+The cracks in Trump's relationship with Republican Party leaders come three weeks before Trump hands power to Biden.

-(Reporting by Susan Cornwell; additional reporting by Trevor Hunnicutt and Jeff Mason; Editing by Michelle Price, Robert Birsel)
+(Reporting by Susan Cornwell; additional reporting by Trevor Hunnicutt and Jeff Mason; editing by Michelle Price, Noeleen Walder and Jonathan Oatis)

 ((susan.cornwell@thomsonreuters.com;))